shirleymango/practice-problems/README.md

 Refusing to surrender to the enemy, they instead opted for mass suicide, with a twist: they formed a circle and proceeded to kill one man every three, until one last man was left (and that it was supposed to kill himself to end the act).
 This function returns a Josephus permutation, taking as parameters the initial array/list of items to be permuted as if they were in a circle and counted out every k places until none remained.

+Maze: Help Kate find way out of maze.
+For a given maze and Kate's position find if there is a way out.
+Your function should return True or False.
+Each maze is defined as a list of strings, where each char stays for a single maze "cell". ' ' (space) can be stepped on, '#' means wall and 'k' stays for Kate's starting position.
+Note that the maze may not always be square or even rectangular.
+Kate can move left, up, right or down only.

 nextSmaller: Next smaller number with the same digits.
 Write a function that takes a positive integer and returns the next smaller positive integer containing the same digits.

+perimeterOfSquares: Perimeter of squares in a rectangle.
+Could you give the sum of the perimeters of all the squares in a rectangle when there are n + 1 squares disposed in the same manner as in the drawing https://i.imgur.com/EYcuB1wm.jpg?

 playWithTwoStrings: Play with two Strings.
 Input Strings a and b: For every character in string a swap the casing of every occurrence of the same character in string b.
 Then do the same casing swap with the inputs reversed.
 Return a single string consisting of the changed version of a followed by the changed version of b.
 A char of a is in b regardless if it's in upper or lower case - see the testcases too.